Gluconacetobacter diazotrophicus: Characteristics

-Gluconacetobacter diazotrophicus cells are shaped like rods, have ends that are circular or round, and have anywhere from one to three flagella that are lateral.
-Based on these descriptions of the cell, Gluconacetobacter diazotrophicus can be classified with the bacillus genus.
+Gluconacetobacter diazotrophicus cells are shaped like rods, have ends that are circular or round, and have anyom one to three flagella that are lateral.
+Based on these descriptions of the cell, Gluconacetobacter diazotrophicus was first classified as a proposed new genus and species named Saccharobacter nitrocaptans..
 The cells be viewed as darkish brown or orange colonies under a microscope.
 In addition, the cells are aerobic which describes their need of oxygen.
 Because the bacterium is found on sugar cane when first discovered, as explained prior, and reacts strongly to high amounts of sugar, Gram Negative is the correct classification for Gluconacetobacter diazotrophicus.
 In addition to sugarcane, G. diazotrophicus has been found in different plants like coffee tree and pineapple.

 Gluconacetobacter diazotrophicus is also known for nitrogen fixation.
 This feature allows the bacteria to work on nitrogen in the air in order for the correct amount of nitrogen can be received by plants.
 Gluconacetobacter diazotrophicus is a notable microbe because studies have shown that the bacteria can help tomatoes and other crops grow.
 Besides to be a nitrogen-fixing bacterium, G. diazotrophicus synthesizes Indole-3-acid acetic, that could contribute to promote the growth of the associated plant.
 This microbe fights off Xanthomonas albilineans which is a pathogen found in sugar cane.
 In regard to the ecology of this microorganisms, the numbers of G. diazotrophicus that colonize sugarcane decrease when the plant is grown under high nitrogen fertilization doses.

 Overall, Gluconacetobacter diazotrophicus, through the research restated, plays a significant role in the environment for plants specifically sugar cane, helps to grow crops, and can be found in areas that are acidic and contain oxygen.